calebwoods/calebwoods.github.io/_posts/2015-02-23-poltergeist-angular-rails.md

 After fixing a couple of tests that used features of Capybara specific to Selenium and some issues with [mouse events](https://github.com/teampoltergeist/poltergeist#mouseeventfailed-errors), I was able to run the entire test suite with Poltergeist.

 With these changes in place running Spinach tests, which took 4 minutes using Selenium, now took just 2 minutes.
 Well worth the effort.

+**Edit 2015-02-24**: Today after upgrading [PhantomJS to version 2.0.0](http://phantomjs.org/release-2.0.html) I'm seeing even more remarkable speed improvements.
+The same Spinach tests now run in about 75 seconds.
+Overall a 3.2x improvement from using Selenium.